krobbi/sol-engine/README.md

 editor program for it.

-[Phaser Editor 2D](https://phasereditor2d.com) is an unofficial freemium editor for Phaser with a simmilar interface to other game engines, however it requires an account to use, and the free version is limited to 70 files per project and 50MB of storage.
+[Phaser Editor 2D](https://phasereditor2d.com) is an unofficial freemium editor for Phaser with a similar interface to other game engines, however it requires an account to use, and the free version is limited to 70 files per project and 50MB of storage.